Jahid006/EfficientFuzzyTextMaching/readme.md

 ### Parameters
 - matched_text (MatchedText): The matched text object.
 - query_text (str): The query text.
-Returns
+### Returns
-- tuple: The span of the matched text in the query text.
+- tuple: Matched text and the span of the matched text in the query text.

 ### Example
 ```python